BloomTech-Labs/deprecated-labs31-family-promise-spokane-ds-a/README.md

 5. **Train Model Inside Pipenv** - Using Colab, even if it trains faster, could easily destroy hours if you're not careful about package versions.
 Easier just to train within the actual environment your API is using.

 ## Visualizations
 The visualization component of the API is complete at the time of writing.
 However, there may be future requests from the stakeholder for more visualizations.
 The classes and functions in _visualize.py_ are built to handle two types of plots, moving-average lineplots, and pie charts, both for categorical data.
-One could easily add more of these plot types on new features, but unfortunately the structure is not so modular that one could branch out into other plot types.
+One could easily add more of these plot types on new features, but unfortunately the structure is not so modular that one could branch out into other plot types (say, some sort of continuous numeric plot).
 To do so would require refactoring or additional classes.
 For example, one could rename the `Plotter` class something like `PlotterCategorical`, and then create a new, similar class to handle the new plot type.

 # Installing Locally